-- 1. All students must wear the following to all physical education classes: - Sneakers with tied laces. - 2.
+- 1. Students are not required to change for gym.
+Participation is still required for a grade. - The only required clothing for gym is shoes/sneakers with tied laces (for safety). - 2.
 When outdoor weather warrants, sweat-shirts and/or jackets are allowed. - 3.
 At no time should under-garments be visible.